TimITSolutions/federation_environment_getting_started/README.md

 1. **Username** and **password** of the MLFLOW user is not needed for testing locally.

+2. MLFLOW output can be checked through [localhost:3001](localhost:3001).

-2. Place your ```submission.zip``` in ```docker_scripts/```.
+3. Place your ```submission.zip``` in ```docker_scripts/```.

-3. Set up the [Nvidia container toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html#installation) in order to run containers with GPU acceleration
+4. Set up the [Nvidia container toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html#installation) in order to run containers with GPU acceleration

-4. Execute the docker compose environement:
+5. Execute the docker compose environement:
 ```bash
 docker compose up
 ```

 You can now observe the output of your submission in the terminal.

-You can also check the MLFLOW output in [localhost:3001](localhost:3001).

 ### Submit your code to our platform